Four51Repositories/OrderCloud-SpecForms/README.md

 - Example usage
   - ``` <occasefield customfield='Variant.Specs.Name' case='upper'></occasefield>```

-# Custom directives included in the OrderCloud Storefront reference app

 ## octextfield

 A directive for generic text input.
 When the variable spec property contains multiple lines a textarea element is added to the DOM rather than a one line text input control.
 If the field has a mask value, such as for Custom Order Fields and Custom User Fields, the value will include the mask characters.